 Easier said than done, right?
 One reason I recommend that women do The Rules and commit to them, is that Rules behaviors make it easy for you live a balanced, healthy life.
 Your heart (and body) might tell you to drop everything and spend every moment with your new crush, but The Rules prevent you from doing so.
 You remain active with your interests and activities, your career, and your friends and family.
 You wait to have sex until you are sure that yours is a healthy dynamic, and your man has given you clear signs that he loves you.

-When a Diamond Life woman is uncertain about a man's feelings for her, she puts her heart on pause and waits for a clear signal from him.
-At first, you might simply be acting as if your feelings have cooled—that is Rules behavior modeling.
-But over time, with daily practice, you can actually train your heart to respond only to men who make you feel safe and sound, and to instinctively reject a hot-and-cold, emotional roller-coaster.
+When a Rules woman is uncertain about a man's feelings for her, she puts her heart on pause and waits for a clear signal from him.
+Over time, with daily practice, you can actually train your heart to respond only to men who make you feel safe and sound, and to instinctively reject a hot-and-cold, emotional roller-coaster.

-Over time, with daily practice, you can train your heart to respond only to men who make you feel safe and sound, and to instinctively reject a hot-and-cold, emotional roller-coaster.
+Over time, you can train your heart to respond only to men who make you feel safe and sound, and to reject a hot-and-cold, emotional roller-coaster.

 The benefits are particularly valuable once you've met your wonderful Mr. Right.
 By exercising this self-restraint and not losing yourself in love, you will give your man space and become even more precious to him as a result.
 He knows you had a life before you met him, and he respects you for continuing to maintain other priorities.
 You are the cool girl he feels lucky to be dating.